-In both ArcGIS Desktop and ArcGIS Pro, you have the ability to use raster functions to create custom image processing tools, called raster function templates.
-The following steps outline how to find and apply a custom raster function template in Enterprise portal.
+In ArcGIS Pro, you can use raster functions to create custom image processing tools, called raster function templates.
+The following steps outline how to find and apply a custom raster function template in the Enterprise portal.

 Add a custom raster function template to your organization

 All raster function templates must be uploaded to your organization before they can be applied to a dataset in Enterprise portal.
 From your organization's ArcGIS Enterprise landing page, you can add a raster function template from the Content page, or you can add the template from ArcGIS Pro.